Kruskal's tree theorem

 In mathematics, Kruskal's tree theorem states that the set of finite trees over a well-quasi-ordered set of labels is itself well-quasi-ordered under homeomorphic embedding.

-A finitary application of the theorem gives the existence of the fast-growing TREE function.
-TREE(3) is largely accepted to be one of the largest simply defined finite numbers, dwarfing other large numbers such as Graham's number and googolplex.
+A finitary application of the theorem gives the existence of a fast-growing TREE function.
+TREE(3) is one of the largest simply defined finite numbers, dwarfing other large numbers such as Graham's number and googolplex.

 History

 The theorem was conjectured by Andrew Vázsonyi and proved by Kruskal (1960); a short proof was given by Nash-Williams (1963).
 It has since become a prominent example in reverse mathematics as a statement that cannot be proved in ATR_{0} (a second-order arithmetic theory with a form of arithmetical transfinite recursion).

 In 2004, the result was generalized from trees to graphs as the Robertson–Seymour theorem, a result that has also proved important in reverse mathematics and leads to the even-faster-growing SSCG function, which dwarfs TREE.